maiomar88/Active-Circuit-Course-/README.md

-# Active-Circuit-Course-
+# Active-Circuit-Course
-here i will display my small projects during our Active circuit course i earned alot of knowledge during this course #simulation Results using LTspuce
+Here i will display my small projects during our Active circuit course.
+I have earned alot of knowledge during this course related to filters designs.
+How to replace inductors in our circuit by an active filters.

+# simulation Results using LTspuce
+# Reports